Battle of Kanzhal

-The Kanzhal War (Къэнжал зауэ) or Crimean-Circassian War of 1708 was military conflict in 1708 fought between 7,000 Circassians led by Kurgoqo Atajuq and 30,000-100,000 Crimean Tatars led by Qaplan I Giray, which resulted in Circassian victory.
+The Kanzhal War (Къэнжал зауэ) or Crimean-Circassian War of 1708 was military conflict in 1708 fought between Circassians led by Kurgoqo Atajuq and Crimean Khante alongside with its allies or vassals led by Qaplan I Giray, which resulted in Circassian victory.
 It played a big role in decreasing foreign influence in Circassia.
 In 2013, the Russian Academy of Sciences described the battle as "an important event in the history of Circassians".
 It was fought near the village of Bylym on the Baksan River.